Do medical bills affect your credit?

 That’s why it’s important to regularly monitor your credit reports and verify the information they contain is accurate.
 And if you find paid medical debt on your credit reports, you can request that the bureaus remove it.

 You can visit AnnualCreditReport.com to request free copies of your credit reports.
-CreditWise can help for free, too:
+CreditWise can help for free, too.
+Here’s how you can use CreditWise to help you stay on top of any medical bills that could affect your credit scores:

-• Use it to monitor your TransUnion credit report and VantageScore 3.0 credit score.
+• Use it to monitor your TransUnion credit report and VantageScore 3.0 credit score so you can see if a medical bill has affected your score.

-• Find out when meaningful changes are made to your TransUnion and Experian credit reports.
+• Find out when meaningful changes are made to your TransUnion and Experian credit reports so you can make sure paid bills are accurately reflected on your credit report.

-• Use the CreditWise Simulator to see how certain financial decisions could impact your score.
+• Use the CreditWise Simulator to see how certain financial decisions, like paying off a medical bill, could impact your score.

-Either way, it’s always a good idea to monitor your credit.
+That’s why it’s always a good idea to monitor your credit.
 When you sign up for CreditWise, you can access your free TransUnion credit report and VantageScore 3.0 credit score anytime.
 Using CreditWise won’t hurt your credit scores.
-Plus, it’s free and available to everyone—not just Capital One customers.
+Plus, it’s free and available to everyone—not just Capital One cardholders.

 Kim Porter, contributing writer